 “As each has received a gift, use it to serve one another as good stewards of God’s varied Grace.”
 1 Peter 4:10

 Willing volunteers serving in areas of their giftedness brings fullness and joy, and it’s what being part of a church family is all about.
-Below is a list of most of the ministries at Ebenezer.
+Opportunities at Ebenezer include joining ministry teams like Children, Kitchen, Greeting, Sound Room, Music, Shut-In’s, and more.
 Thank you for considering where you may be interested in serving!
+Please sign up HERE.
+Questions can be directed to Kevin Hardy.

 - Activities Committee – Host all-church events and sports (Chili Cook-Off, The Not-So Amazing Race, Picnic, etc)